 \section{Discussion and Conclusions}

-In this work we propose a novel method that leverages the perceptually aligned gradients phenomenon for enhancing the visual quality of synthesized images.
-Due to the core ability of such a robust classifier to better capture significant visual features, it is capable of effectively and efficiently improving the output of generative models.
-Our approach does not require additional training of the generative model and it is completely model agnostic.
-Thus, it can be applied during the inference phase of any model.
-Moreover, it can operate on sets of images without requiring access to the generative model themselves, a setup where competing methods can not be applied.
-In a line of experiments, we show that our method is highly effective and capable of substantially enhancing the qualitative and quantitative results of a wide range of generative models over multiple datasets.
+In this work, we propose a novel method that leverages the perceptually aligned gradients phenomenon for refining synthesized images.
+Due to the core ability of such a robust classifier to better capture significant visual features, it is capable of effectively improving the output of generative models.
+Our approach does not require additional training of the generative model, and it is completely model agnostic, contrary to other methods.
+In a line of experiments, we show that our method is highly effective and capable of substantially enhancing the qualitative and quantitative results of various generative models over multiple datasets.
 Moreover, we conduct an opinion survey that validates that the outputs of BIGRoC are indeed more perceptually pleasing.
 Interestingly, our work reveals the surprising generative capabilities of robust classifiers, as a single such model can refine the outputs of both simple and SOTA generators.